tdegeus/cppcolormap/README.md

 <!-- /MarkdownTOC -->

-# Usage
+# Usage from C++

-## From C++

-### Installation
+## Installation

-The library is header-only.
+The library is header only.
 This means that one has to only include the header-file `cppcolormap.h`.
 Really, that's it!

 To be able to set the include path semi-automatic, one can choose to 'install' cppcolormap.
 To do this using CMake:

 1. Proceed to a (temporary) build directory.
 For example

     ```bash
-    $ cd /path/to/cppcolormap/src/build
+    $ cd /path/to/cppcolormap/build
     ```

 2. 'Build' cppcolormap